InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 Where does the problem exist?
 What are the pre-conditions? **Unchangeable** before the solution goes into place.
 The content here is often tied to the applicability of the pattern for other readers: "Do I have this same particular situation?"

+* You work on a complex organization under continuous change (e.g., new acquisitions, changing business priorities...)
+* You cannot find all source code touched, shared and consumed within your organization.
+* You do not have a clear policy on default sharing level when creating a new project (e.g., Open, Inner or Closed Source)
+* You cannot scan significant parts of your organization's source code looking for duplication, similarity, code smells...
+* You do not know the ratios of open source, inner source and closed source.
+* You cannot measure the diversity of contributions and resulting value for a given project.
+* You cannot identify and optimize tech stack diversity.
+* You cannot identify technical debt and determine the priorities for retirement (e.g., dead APIs/source).

 ## Forces

 What makes the problem difficult?
 What are the trade-offs?
 These are constraints that **can be changed** at a cost.
 The solution might change one or more of these forces in order to solve the problem, while also in-turn changing the context.

+* Fragmentation of source code hosting systems in your organization.
+* Ad-hoc source code strategies scattered across your organization.
+* Continuously changing map of the relationships between: projects, repositories, products, tech stacks, domains, solutions, platforms, services, components, sub-systems, people, authors, teams, external repositories.
+* Diverse of software culture of different teams across your organization (e.g., more open to collaboration, more siloed...).

 ## Sketch (optional)